 Year-round, Pearl Street is a gathering place for Boulderites and visitors, where musicians and performers fill the air with festive noise, kids clamber on play installations their parents once clambered on themselves, strolling couples peer in shop windows, patios are filled with joyful diners and cocktail-havers, holiday lights put folks in a festive mood and groups perch on benches and around flower beds to watch it all go by.

-Bon Appetit recently named Boulder “America’s Foodiest City,” and Pearl Street in particular has been hailed by Food & Wine for its focus on quality, local ingredients and innovating chefs.
+In 2010, Bon Appetit named Boulder “America’s Foodiest Town,” and Pearl Street in particular has been hailed by Food & Wine for its focus on quality, local ingredients and innovating chefs.

 Pearl Street Mall Breweries

-This being Colorado, there’s bound to be a few craft breweries wherever more than a few people are gathered.
-Pearl Street boasts four: Mountain Sun, Shine Restaurant and Gathering Place, Walnut Brewery and West Flanders Brewing Company.
+This being Colorado, there’s bound to be a few craft breweries where more than a few people are gathered.
+Pearl Street boasts four: Mountain Sun, Oskar Blues Boulder Tap Room and West Flanders Brewing Company.

 It’s impossible to encapsulate the breadth of shopping opportunities on and around Pearl Street.
 There are several places for the city’s notoriously active population to gear up for outdoor adventures, and clothing boutiques, jewelry, activewear, kids and shoes stores keep everyone looking appropriately stylish and sporty throughout the city’s four seasons.
 Distinctive home goods stores, culinary and gift shops, and art galleries help put a Boulder spin on all your shopping needs.
 Find a full list of Pearl Street shops >>